Susan Wood

 and maybe she wouldn’t have cared if she could.

 But I’m here, though, aren’t I?
 At least for now.
-Don’t count me out.
+Don’t

 There is grandeur in this view of life.